kavia-common/secure-crm-platform-40906-40916/crm_database/db_visualizer/README.md

 # db_visualizer (Optional Helper)

 This is an optional Node-based database viewer.
-It is NOT part of the database container runtime and is not started by startup.sh or Docker entrypoints.
+It is NOT part of the database container runtime and is never started by startup.sh, Dockerfile, or docker-compose.

-How to run locally (separate from DB container):
+How to run manually (separate from DB container):
 1) cd secure-crm-platform-40906-40916/crm_database/db_visualizer
 2) source postgres.env
-3) npm run start
+3) npm ci && npm run start
-   - On first run, a prestart hook automatically runs `npm ci` if node_modules is missing.

 Requirements:
 - Node.js v18+ installed on your host or a separate tools container